nguthrie/DevFlexInterview/README.md

          This meets the threshold, so the student must solve at least 3 problems.
 Return 3

 4. Docker installation

 Install Docker and download the image jcdemo/flaskapp.
-Run the container in detached mode and and expose port 5000.
+Run the container in detached modeand expose port 5000.
 Visit port 5000 on your local computer.
 Put the output in a new text file and add it to this Github directory.